gerryd/cookbook/content/manual/gaggia-gelateria.md

 If you have moved the ice cream maker, allow the refrigerant to settle for 12 hours.

-Make sure all parts are thouroughly washed.
+Make sure all parts are thoroughly washed.

 - Fit the mixing blade in the bowl (or the removable bowl) and tighten the nut
 - Press the cooling switch to turn on the cooling function